ginomessmer/tmdm/README.md

 ![TMDM - The Missing Download Menu](./docs/img/social_alpha.png)
-Don't you hate it when you download a file and it drops to the lower download bar, but then disappears even though you wanted to click on your download?

-Or how suppose this: Do you also think the downloads overview page is a bit overkill when you want to retrieve your most recent download?

-Well, worry no more.
 This plugin is designed to provide a menu in your Chromium based browser that shows all recent downloads in a non-obstrusive way.
 Not more or less, it's simple as that.

 Built with [React](https://create-react-app.dev/) and [FAST-DNA](https://fast.design/).

 ## Features
-- Access your downloads from your menu bar
+- [x] Access your downloads from your menu bar
-- Automatic dark and light mode
+- [x] Automatic dark and light mode
-- Integrates well to Edge's design system
+- [x] Integrates well to Edge's design system
-- Search
+- [x] Search
-- Also works on Chrome
+- [x] Also works on Chrome
+- [ ] Disables download shelf

+Do you have any feature requests?
+Let me know or tweet [@ginomessmer](https://twitter.com/ginomessmer).

 ## Development setup
 I recommend to either **using WSL or a Linux environment for development** since the npm scripts are tailered for these environment.
 You'll need to have yarn installed.